arvingarciabtw/the-odin-project/full-stack-javascript/fsj-06-nodejs/28-members-only/README.md

 ## 📝 Project Description

 The [project specification](https://www.theodinproject.com/lessons/node-path-nodejs-members-only) describes the general instructions in doing the project.
 This project primarily served as practice for understanding Node, Express, EJS, PostgreSQL, `express-validator` for validation and sanitization, and Passport.js for authentication.

+If you want to test out the membership functionality, the secret code is `bananas`!